 There’s two entries in the Crisis VRigade series, both offering something slightly different.
 The original Crisis VRigade merges voxel-style graphics with FPS gameplay reminiscent of the Time Crisis arcade games.
 It has the option to be played solo or in co-op mode with a friend.

 The second entry, Crisis VRigade 2, keeps the Time Crisis vibe but ups the difficulty significantly and goes for a visual style that’s more modern, leaving the voxels behind.
-Co-op isn’t supported in the sequel however, so you’ll be playing solo through Crisis VRigade 2’s gauntlet of unforgiving FPS set pieces.
+At launch, co-op multiplayer wasn’t supported, but has since been added in a post-launch update.
+You can now go solo or multiplayer through Crisis VRigade 2’s gauntlet of unforgiving FPS set pieces.

 What are you favorite App Lab games?
 Let us know in the comments.